 If you are someone who routinely avoids going to the doctor you need to put yourself and your health first and book an appointment.
 Some diseases are often undetected and it won’t hurt to get a general check-up or blood test to see if there are any levels you could work on through your diet, such as iron.
+Remember, health is not merely the absence of disease, it is important to take proactive measures to ensure your overall well-being.
 Booking regular mammograms and PAP smears at regular intervals is also recommended if this applies to you.

 Get out more

-Fresh air is great for you and can help blow off some cobwebs.
+Fresh air is great for you and can help blow off some cobwebs and manage stress.
 Try to schedule a walk in the park each day or even walk to work if you can.
-During stressful times, you may not even notice yourself taking short, shallow breaths.
+You may not notice yourself taking short, shallow breaths during stressful times.
 Try to consciously get outside and take some deep breaths that you feel in the diaphragm.

 Practice dental hygiene

 This is an important part of your health routine and actually makes you feel clean and fresh.
 As you’ve likely heard many times - brush your teeth twice a day and floss regularly.